-The club offers classes for children and young people to participate in trampoline gymnastics from beginner; where children can jump for fun and learn skills safely and progressively, to competitive trampoline gymnastics beginning at Club and County level through to National Competitive events.
+The club offers classes for children and young people to participate in trampoline gymnastics from beginner; where children can jump for fun and learn skills safely and progressively, to competitive trampoline gymnastics beginning at Club and County level through to National Competitions.
 Our members are both male and female from ages 4 to adult.
 Our aim is to provide for all and to offer the opportunity to develop and fulfil potential.

 Our coaches are all British Gymnastics qualified and have been screened for their suitability to work with children.
 Many of our coaches are from a trampolining background.